-Our Community Engagement Working Group, led by Portland Opera Board Member Hugh Harris, has been busy building connections and stronger communities as our region reopens from COVID-19 closures.
+Our Community Engagement Working Group, led by Portland Opera Board Member Hugh Harris, transformed the way we work during the 20/21 season, building connections and stronger communities as our region reopens from COVID-19 closures.

-Earlier this year, the Community Engagement committee spearheaded the planning and facilitation of special digital events in conjunction with our production of Journeys to Justice.
-Then, in spring and early summer, Portland Opera collaborated with Prosper Portland, Latino Network, IdeAl PDX, City Repair, and the Portland Bureau of Transportation to bring a colorful, vibrant, and very beautiful street mural to life in the cul-de-sac in front of the Hampton Opera Center and the Eastbank Esplanade entrance.
+In 2021, the Community Engagement committee spearheaded the planning and facilitation of special digital events in conjunction with our production of Journeys to Justice.
+Then, in spring and early summer, Portland Opera collaborated with Prosper Portland, Latino Network, IdeAL PDX, City Repair, and the Portland Bureau of Transportation to bring a colorful, vibrant, and very beautiful street mural to life in the cul-de-sac in front of the Hampton Opera Center and the Eastbank Esplanade entrance.
 The artwork was designed by IdeAL PDX (Yathzi Turcot, Jessica Lagunas, Daniel Santollo "TEKPATL," Alex Valle, José Solis, and William Hernandez).
 Special events and activations on the Plaza occurred throughout the summer months, including weekly Opera a la Cart performances.

-Current community partners in this working group include Jenny Stadler of PHAME Academy, Jonathan Garcia of Portland Public Schools, and Dr. Leroy Bynum of Portland State University.
-In addition, the working group is comprised of Portland Opera Board members Curtis T. Thompson, MD, Linda Brown, Diana Harris, Hugh Harris, Christine Lewis, Carole Morse, and Greg Tibbles; as well as staff members Sue Dixon, Alexis Hamilton, and Tracy Wenckus.
+The working group includes Jenny Stadler of PHAME Academy, Jonathan Garcia of Portland Public Schools, and Dr. Leroy Bynum of Portland State University.
+In addition, the working group is comprised of Portland Opera Board members Curtis T. Thompson, MD, Linda Brown, Hugh Harris, Christine Lewis, Carole Morse, and Greg Tibbles; as well as staff members Sue Dixon, Alexis Hamilton, and Tracy Wenckus.